 - Standard 9.2 Develop and Implement Quality Improvement Processes Integrated Into Organizational Practice, Programs, Processes, and Interventions

-Using a cloud-based performance management dashboard can help you conquer both standards of domain 9.
+Using an online performance management software can help you conquer both standards of domain 9.
 It can also accelerate the process by which you meet the standards and develop your supporting documentation.

 Here are 3 ways an online performance dashboard software can help you get accredited: